by Meg Swertlow | Sun., Jun. 10, 2018 7:29 PM

 Jennifer Hauck/The Valley News via AP

-Midway through the speech, she began her list, "1.
-First off, remove "Proficient at Word" from your resume.
+Midway through the speech, she began her "practical" list, "1.
+First off, remove 'Proficient at Word' from your resume.
 That is ridiculous.
 You're really scraping the bottom of the barrel of competency there.
 This is how you become proficient at Word: You open Word on your computer."

 The actress continued, "2.
 Most of your post-college life is simply filling out forms.
 Car insurance, health insurance, W-2s.
 W-4s, 1099s.
 Guess what?
 None of us know what any of those forms mean, but you will fill out a hundred of them before you die."

 "3.
 You never need more than one pancake.
 Trust me on this.
 Cartoons have trained us to want a giant stack of those bad boys, but order one first and then just see how you feel later," she added.